 These gluten-free pumpkin chocolate chip cookies have crisp edges and moist chewy centers.
-Studded the hazelnuts for crunch, they're the perfect fall cookie!
+Optionally studded the hazelnuts for crunch, they're the perfect fall cookie!
+With nut-free variation!

 I used to be able to tell you exactly how much cumin I put in the veggie chili I made on the fly last week or how I adjusted the flour ratios in the cupcakes I made three months ago without writing a single thing down.
 Then I had a baby and my working memory reached max capacity and started deleting things like baking/cooking right out of my brain.
 A hard lesson in pausing long enough to jot down notes.